shdq/spartak-ui/components/text/README.md

 }
 ```

-This example renders in HTML as a medium-sized paragraph with the red underlined link inside:
+This example renders in HTML as a medium-sized paragraph with the red, underlined link inside:

 ```html
 <p>Text with <a href="https://example.com">link</a></p>